 - Thermal expansion/contraction considerations: When deciding to use embedment by polymer type, note that some materials have high thermal expansion contraction properties and may present additional considerations during construction and long-term use.
 These are termed “crystalline” while those with low CTE’s are termed “non-crystalline.”

 - Ethylene Copolymers

 - Linear Low-Density Polyethylene (LLDPE)

 Thermal expansion can be a problem during construction or after the project is complete.
-If the embedment expands (or contracts) after the concrete is poured, it can distort the shape of the embedment strip in the uncured concrete (on any axis) creating an uneven welding surface.
-After the concrete is cured, expansion/contraction of the embedment strip can cause cracking or spalling and separation of the strip from the concrete.
+If the embedment expands (or contracts) after the concrete is poured, it can distort the shape of the embedment strip in the uncured concrete (on any axis), creating an uneven welding surface.
+After the concrete is cured, expansion/contraction of the embedment strip can cause cracking or separation of the strip from the concrete.

-What is your experience with using embedment strips as an alternative approach for attaching geomembranes to concrete?
+What is your experience with using concrete embedment strips as an alternative approach for attaching geomembranes to concrete?
 Tells us about it in the comments!